r5py/r5py/docs/user-guide/installation.md

 **r5py** and its dependencies into it.

 On **Linux** and **MacOS**, depending on your use case, either approach might be
+appropriate:
-appropriate: If **r5py** is [installed via `pip`](#install-using-pip), system-wide resources can be re-used (and managed by the system package manager), lowering both disk and memory footprint - but you need manually ensure that a [Java environment](#dependencies) is installed. <br>
+- If **r5py** is [installed via `pip`](#install-using-pip),
+  system-wide resources can be re-used (and managed by the system package manager), lowering both disk and memory footprint - but you need manually ensure that a [Java environment](#dependencies) is installed.
-If [installed via `conda`/`mamba`](#install-using-mambaconda), **r5py** is as much a turnkey solution on Linux and MacOS as it is on Windows, at the expense of a slight performance decrease.
+- If [installed via `conda`/`mamba`](#install-using-mambaconda), **r5py** is as
+  much a turnkey solution on Linux and MacOS as it is on Windows, at the expense of a slight performance decrease.
 However, as additional package managers, `conda` and `mamba` are not available from the default package sources on all distributions; Debian and Debian-based systems, such as Ubuntu or Mint, for instance, do not provide `conda` packages.

 :::{admonition} Python package/environment managers
 :class: hint